Xavier vs. Kennesaw State: Odds, spread, over/under - NCAA Tournament First Round

 Xavier vs. Kennesaw State Betting Trends

-- Xavier has put together an 18-14-0 record against the spread this season.
+- Xavier has compiled an 18-14-0 ATS record so far this year.

-- A total of 20 out of the Musketeers' 32 games this season have hit the over.
+- A total of 20 out of the Musketeers' 32 games this season have gone over the point total.

-- Kennesaw State has put together a 20-10-1 ATS record so far this season.
+- Kennesaw State has compiled a 20-10-1 record against the spread this season.

-- In the Owls' 31 chances this year, the combined scoring has gone over the point total 16 times.
+- The Owls and their opponents have combined to hit the over 16 out of 31 times this season.

 Xavier Futures Odds